mattimustang/zola-grayscale/README.md

 {% endblock projects %}
 ```

-The section has 4 sub-blocks:
+The section has these sub-blocks:

+* `projects_id`:
+  set the html id attribute for the projects section.
 * `featured_project` with these sub-blocks for customisation:

     * `featured_project_thumbnail`: